yetulaxman/ContainersHPC2024/_hands-on/jupyter_datascience.md

     Local disk: 0
     Time: 0:45:00
     Python: custom path
-    Custom Python interpreter: /projappl/project_200xxxx/$USER/Notebook/bin
+    Custom Python interpreter: /projappl/project_2003682/$USER/Notebook/bin  (please replace $USER with your CSC username) Working directory: /scratch/project_2003682/
-    Working directory: /projappl/project_200xxxx/
     and finally "Launch" notebook

- 4. This may take a while before seeing "Connect to Jupyter" button upon successful launching.
-Once Jupyter notebook is opened, navigate to your own $USER area (under /projappl/project_200xxxx/) where you have downloaded Python notebook earlier.
+ 4. This may take a while before seeing "Connect to Jupyter" button upon successful launching of notebook.
+Once Jupyter notebook is opened, navigate to your own $USER area (under /scratch/project_200xxxx/) where you have downloaded Python notebook earlier.
 Finally, click "explore_datascience.ipynb" to open a Python notebook on your browser.

 ‼️  Please note that the course reservation (name: container_course) field on Puhti web interface will only on the course day(s) for the members of course project